CenterforDigSchol/journal-editor-manual/1-1-tasks.md

 ![Image of task queue](./images/1-1-1.png)

 Tasks provide a quick look at items that need your attention.
-Bold entries are unread, and unbold entries have been read.
+Bold entries are unread and unbold entries have been read.

 Use the checkbox to mark tasks for deletion (the delete link is available at the bottom of the list).